gudduKumar548/gudduKumar548/README.md

 I'm a **Backend Developer/Software developer** from **India**, focused on designing clean, scalable server-side systems and solving problems with efficient, maintainable code.

 - 🌍 &nbsp;Based in India
-- 🧠 &nbsp;Currently looking for an opportunity in software development, backend development or Intership**
+- 🧠 &nbsp;Currently looking for an opportunity in software development, backend development or Internship
 - 👥 &nbsp;Open to collaborating on **backend, AI/ML & open-source** projects
 - 💬 &nbsp;Ask me about **Backend Development** & **Problem Solving**
 - ✉️ &nbsp;Reach me at **contactgk01@gmail.com**